What is Computer System Software? Types, Uses, Pros and Cons

 Your computer’s hardware and software are all managed by the operating system (OS), which also offers a convenient user interface.
 It coordinates tasks, runs applications, handles file storage, and ensures that all parts of your computer work together smoothly.

-Modes of Operating System
+What are the Modes of an Operating System?

 • Single-User Mode: This mode is for one person using the computer at a time.
 It’s commonly used on personal computers, where only one user is logged in and using the system.